 That is, on the low end homes are selling for $X, and on the highest end, homes sold for $Y.

-Then, based specifically on the age of your single family home, its square footage, layout, renovations and upgrades you’ve made, and number of bedrooms and bathrooms, you real estate agent comes up with the fair market value for your home.
+Then, based specifically on the age of your single family home, its square footage, layout, renovations and upgrades you’ve made, and number of bedrooms and bathrooms, your real estate agent comes up with the fair market value for your home.

-Based on what your they estimate your home’s worth, your agent comes up with a list price.
+Based on what they estimate your home’s worth, your agent comes up with a list price.
 The price will most likely be at or below the fair market value for your house.
 This is to price the home competitively to get the most buyer attention possible without pricing your single family home too low so that you lose money.

 For a quick glance at how much your home is worth right now, you can use our online home value estimator.

 We’ll average the top 5 home value estimation sites (like Zillow, Eppraisal, RealtyTrac, HomeJunction, and House Canary) to give you a more accurate approximation for your single family house.
 While these sites may not be as accurate as your agent’s CMA will be, they’re a quick ballpark estimate so you get a sense of what you’re working with.

 You Need to Think About Pricing for the Internet

 These days, over 85% of house hunters start the buying process online according to the National Realtors Association.
 Inevitably, prospective buyers are going to look for and stumble upon your single family home listing out there on the internet.
 It’s changed the whole game when it comes to pricing and marketing single family homes.

 Websites like Zillow will list their estimates of your home’s fair market value and buyers can see if your home is significantly under or overpriced.